johnngo10/shopping-cart/README.md

 ## License

-This project is licensed under MIT
+This project is licensed under MIT.